 Geologically, Sonora is underlain by the ancient and massive North American craton, and its dominant rocks were formed 1.2-1.7 billion years ago.
 Many of the mountain ranges west of the Sierra Madre Occidental and its Sky Islands have been eroded down nearly to their roots, forming isolated rock masses called inselbergs, separated by wide bajadas (flood plains) and basins.
-Rich deposits of gold dust and nuggets, eroded from the former mountains, have left placers (nuggets and flakes accumulated by gravity through erosional and sedimentary action).
-The northern part of western Sonora includes the Altar Desert, part of the Lower Colorado River Valley region of the
+Rich deposits of gold dust and nuggets, eroded from the former mountains, have left placers (nuggets and flakes washed downslope through erosional and sedimentary action).
+The northern part of western Sonora includes the Altar Desert, part of the Lower Colorado River Valley region of the Sonoran Desert and one of the driest areas in North America.
+However, the rivers draining La Serrana, over millennia, deposited copious amounts of groundwater in aquifers below the desert surface in the Western Lowlands.
+These aquifers have sustained rapid growth of population and agriculture in coastal Sonora since the 1950s.
+However, there is now little water reaching these aquifers, the rivers have been dammed for decades, and the aquifers are being pumped at a much faster rate than they are being recharged.

-La Serrana, the rugged western slopes of the Sierra Madre Occidental; photo taken east of Alamos (Rancho Santa Barbara) (Photo by R. Brusca)
+La Serrana, the rugged western slopes of the Sierra Madre Occidental; photo taken east of Álamos (Rancho Santa Barbara)